AstraZeneca/KAZU/docs/introduction.rst

 For linking:

 1) There are numerous ontologies that overlap, either conceptually or in a composite fashion.
 Rather than depending on a composite system like UMLS, we prefer to link directly to the source ontology URIs.
-This enables Kazu to always be up to date release of a given ontology, whilst avoiding issues associated with the development of a composite ontology.
+This enables Kazu to always be up to date with a given ontology, whilst avoiding issues associated with the development of a composite ontology.

 2) However, entity Linking is a challenging problem that starts with dealing with the inconsistencies with the source knowledgebase.